Director: James Wan

 Run Time: 111 mins

 Malignant is a welcome and wholly original return to the horror genre for director James Wan.
 Wan has had an impressive career to date, establishing himself as a top-tier horror director, launching three very different but highly successful franchises – Saw, Insidious and The Conjuring.
 He has since turned to bigger budget mainstream fare such as Furious 7 and Aquaman.
 It is always a promising sign when a director chooses to revisit their roots and tackle a lower budget original concept.
 Wan’s horror films have been key proponents for the genre in the last twenty years, Saw sparking a wave of splatter horror, Insidious tackling the themes of the supernatural and astral projection and The Conjuring also deals with the supernatural but in a true crime setting.
 Subsequent filmmakers have tried to ape Wan to mixed results, particularly the jump scare which audiences have increasingly grown tired of.
 Lesser filmmakers rely on this effect without building up tension or setting an unsettling atmosphere and it has become a very mechanical device.
-Malignant has been marketed very much in the same vein as a supernatural horror film, more in line with Insidious and The Conjuring, but the result is very much not.
+Malignant has been marketed very much in the same vein as a supernatural horror film, more in line with Insidious and The Conjuring, but the result is very far removed from these films and is not what you’d expect.

 Malignant is Wan’s interpretation of a Giallo horror and this is a fascinating film that embraces a camp tone.
 The film opens in a psychiatric hospital where we see obscured glimpses of a psychiatric patient named Gabriel who has become uncontrollable and murders and maims many of the hospital staff.
 The doctors manage to restrain him and vow to ‘cut out the cancer’ before the opening credits roll.